Best Tile Cutter Reviews in 2018 – Super 5 Budget Guide

-Some of the best tile cutter reviews have been reserved for the M-D, and they’re well-deserved.
+M-D tile cutter is one of the best ones out there, and they’re well-deserved.
 It is constructed from solid materials, indicating it is meant for heavy duty use.
 The base is constructed from extruded aluminium and designed so it doesn’t chip, crack or break.

 The built-in guide is very useful when making diagonal cuts.
 The cuter is easy to use, but you do need to exercise caution so the score is over the middle of the cutter prior to snapping.
 Unlike those on other cutters, the guide remains in place and is accurate.
 With all the features on the M-D, it’s powerful enough to be used for extensive renovations, i.e. tiling up your kitchen.